-During IOP treatment, individuals live at home and commute to the treatment center.
+During IOP treatment, individuals live at home and commute to the treatment center for programming.
 As such, admission to the IOP is based partly on an individual’s ability to live safely in his or her home during the nights and weekends.
 Day treatment, which includes IOP, occurs Monday through Friday from 8:30 a.m. to 3:30 p.m., though individuals in IOP will not be in treatment for that entire time period.

-IOP care begins with a complete evaluation by a licensed clinician.
+IOP treatment begins with a complete evaluation by a licensed clinician.
 This clinician will meet with the child, adolescent, or adult, as well as family members as appropriate, to assess the individual’s treatment needs.
 After the assessment is complete, the clinician will create a personalized treatment plan that addresses the individual’s unique strengths, treatment needs, and goals, providing a specially-tailored plan for how treatment can best be of help for that person.
 We offer a number of interventions in IOP, such as:

 - Groups – In many ways the backbone of treatment at Killeen IOP, groups are led by experienced clinicians and allow individuals with mental health concerns to come together to support and be supported by each other, learn and practice recovery skills, and develop a foundation for life-long recovery.

-- Experiential therapy – Individuals in treatment often benefit from other therapeutic activities above and beyond traditional individual, group, and family talk therapy.
+- Experiential therapy – Individuals in treatment programs often benefit from other therapeutic activities above and beyond traditional individual, group, and family talk therapy.
 As such, we are proud to offer experiential therapies that engage our patients’ bodies, minds, and spirits to build long-term wellness.

 - Psychoeducation – Simply learning about recovery issues and one’s mental health condition can be a powerful aid to recovery, so we include psychoeducation as a standard component of our treatment.